Email Encryption 101: Protocols & How They Work in Secure Email Sending

 Bitmessage

-Here is one more interesting, but less popular solution: Bitmessage.
-It is a peer-to-peer communication protocol for sending encrypted messages.
-Bitmessage is designed on the principles of Bitcoin, and it is also decentralized.
-This means that Bitmessage doesn’t utilize and doesn’t depend on central servers or certificate authorities.
+Bitmessage is a peer-to-peer communication protocol for sending encrypted messages designed on the principles of Bitcoin.
+The protocol is also decentralized which means means that Bitmessage doesn’t utilize and doesn’t depend on central servers or certificate authorities.

-Bitmessage also uses a set of corresponding public and private keys.
-It encrypts emails with the recipient’s public key but its main difference is that it doesn’t expose any information about the message sender and its recipients.
-Therefore, an anonymized recipient means that every message is delivered to each member of the Bitmessage network.
-Only the intended recipients are able to decrypt it with the matching private key.
-Such a method prevents spoofing though.
+For encryption, Bitmessage uses a set of corresponding public and private keys.
+It encrypts emails with the recipient’s public key, but it doesn’t expose any information about the message sender or its recipients.
+Therefore, as there is an anonymized recipient, every message is delivered to each member of the Bitmessage network, but only the intended recipients are able to decrypt it with the matching private key.

-To use Bitmessage, you need to install a bitmessage client or you can refer to the project’s page on GitHub
+To use Bitmessage, you need to install a Bitmessage client.
+For other information, refer to the project’s page on GitHub

 In general, there are three main approaches to sending encrypted emails:

-• Programmatic — we touched on it in the OpenPGP section
+• Programmatic (we touched upon this in the OpenPGP section)

 • Switching to an encrypted email provider

-• Sending with your regular email client, but setting the built-in email encryption option or using a third-party plugin/solution
+• Sending with your regular email client but using a built-in email encryption solution or a third-party plugin/email encryption service

 Encrypted email providers

-If your business requires compliance with particular standards, such as HIPAA for the medical industry, you should search for a dedicated solution.
-We have written about HIPAA-compliant email providers earlier as well.
+If your business requires compliance with particular standards, such as HIPAA, for the medical industry, you should search for a dedicated solution such as a HIPAA-compliant email provider.
 In this category, you will find specialized healthcare software, such as Paubox, and other business solutions, such as Virtru, certified for use in healthcare communications.

 Common email clients